Princess Qinghe

-Princess Qinghe (清河長公主) was a Imperial princess of the Cao Wei state who lived during late Han dynasty to the Three Kingdoms period (220-280AD).
+Princess Qinghe (清河長公主) was an Imperial princess of the Cao Wei state who lived during late Han dynasty to the Three Kingdoms period (220-280AD).
 She was the eldest daughter of Cao Cao, and her mother was Lady Liu.
 Her full brothers were Cao Ang and Cao Shuo, while her half-siblings included Cao Pi, Cao Zhi, and Cao Jie.

 Biography

 Her name was not recorded in historical accounts; Princess Qinghe is only a title she held.
 Her mother was Lady Liu, a concubine of Cao Cao who died early.
 Despite being born from a concubine, she was the eldest among Cao Cao's children.
 When Cao Cao was searching for a suitable son-in-law for his daughter, he heard of a young man named Ding Yi, the son of his old friend Ding Chong, who was known for his wisdom and popularity.
 Cao Cao consulted his son, Cao Pi, on the matter.
 However, Cao Pi responded, "Ding Yi has a deformed appearance with one eye, and such an unattractive man would not be well-received by your beloved daughter."
 Cao Pi further suggested, "It would be more suitable for her to marry the son of Xiahou Dun, Xiahou Mao."
 As a result, Cao Cao canceled the marriage arrangement with Ding Yi and married his daughter to Xiahou Mao.

 However, later on, Cao Cao had the opportunity to meet Ding Yi in person and recognized his exceptional intelligence.
 He regretted not choosing Ding Yi as his son-in-law and said, "My son misled me," expressing his remorse.
 From that point forward, Ding Yi harbored resentment against Cao Pi and, along with his brother Ding Yi, began supporting Cao Pi's half-brother Cao Zhi and recommended him as the Crown Prince.